-US drilling activity remained essentially flat again this week, with a net loss of 1 rotary rig with 1,669 still working, Baker Hughes Inc. reported.
+US drilling activity was essentially flat this week with a net gain of only 1 rotary rig for a total of 1,654 working, Baker Hughes Inc reported.

 By OGJ editors

-Of the US rigs working this week, 965 were drilling for natural gas, 1 fewer than the previous week.
-The number of units drilling for oil was unchanged at 695.
-There were 9 rotary rigs unclassified.
-Horizontal drilling fell by 19 to 907 rigs.
-Directional drilling increased by 17 to 223.
+Of the US rigs working, 980 were drilling for natural gas, an increase of 3 from the previous week.
+The number drilling for oil declined by 2 to 663.
+There were 11 rotary rigs unclassified.
+Horizontal drilling increased by 8 to 911 units.
+Directional drilling gained 9 for a total 231.

 Among major producing states, Oklahoma increased by 6 rigs to 138 working this week.
 Alaska was up 2 to 8.
 North Dakota, Pennsylvania, and Colorado gained 1 rig each for respective counts of 129, 92, and 68.
 Rig counts in four states were unchanged: Louisiana, 186; Arkansas, 38; California, 36; and West Virginia, 24.
 New Mexico and Wyoming were down 1 rig each to 69 and 41, respectively.
 Texas’ rig count fell by 11, with 712 rotary rigs still drilling.